 Boasting marble counters and a retro jukebox, June’s All Day is named after master sommelier (and McGuire-Moorman Hospitality beverage director) June Rodil.
 You better believe the wine list is top-notch—and constantly changing.
 Rodil and sommelier Emily Blackman have turned the reserve list into a hand-drawn zine to help educate guests on wines, wine regions and winemaking methods.

 Italic's exclusively Italian wine list (which spans from the familiar to lesser known varieties) is the brainchild of master sommelier Craig Collins, Mark Sayre and Ken Freeman—who make up the rest of the wine team.
 In addition to rotating featured producers and regularly hosting special tastings, the wine team highlights their favorite bottles on the menu with handwritten notes.
-Enjoy half price pizza and select $5 glasses of wine during happy hour (weekdays from 3-6:30pm and Sundays from 5-10pm) and revel in the recently launched a Late Nite Pie special on Fridays and Saturdays.
-From 10:30pm to 12:30am, pizza and focaccia are $15 while a wide selection of wine is half-price.
+Enjoy half price pizza and select $5 glasses of wine during happy hour (weekdays from 3-6:30pm and Sundays from 5-10pm); from 10:30pm to 12:30am, pizza and focaccia are $15 while a wide selection of wine is half-price.

 This Airport Boulevard restaurant is the place to learn about Spanish wine, thanks to Parkside Projects beverage director and advanced sommelier Paul Ozbirn.
 The menu is filled with varietals from all over the country, from txakolina to Rioja, with plenty of options for sherry and vermouth (which is half off Monday through Friday 5-6:30pm).
 And best of all, these beverages were made to be consumed along with plenty of jamón and manchego.
 Done and done.